ndianabasi/PaginationHelper.js/README.md

 ### USE CASE 2: With `Database` class

 Using the PaginationHelper with the `Database` class is a litle bit more involving.
 But I will explain all what you need to do to get it right.
-This isn't plug and play like the first use case.
+This isn't plug-and-play like the first use case.

 #### To instantiate the PaginationHelper for this use case, use this format:
 ```javascript